KOLD: Korean Offensive Language Dataset: Ethical Considerations

 \section{Ethical Considerations}

-The study has been approved by Institutional Review Board (IRB) at the researchers' institution.
-During the annotation process, we inform annotators that the content might be offensive or upsetting and limit the amount each worker can provide.
-We paid annotators above the minimum wage.
-We are aware of the risk of releasing a dataset containing offensive languages.
-However, we believe that the benefit of shedding light on Korean online hate speech exceeds the risks associated.
-We urge researchers and practitioners to utilize this dataset in a beneficial ways (e.g., to filter out hate speech) not with abusive purpose.
+This study has been approved by the KAIST Institutional Review Board (\#KH2021-177).
+During the annotation process, we informed the annotators that the content might be offensive or upsetting and limited the amount that each worker could provide.
+Annotators were also paid above the minimum wage.
+We are aware of the risk of releasing a dataset containing offensive language.
+This dataset must not be used as training data to automatically generate and publish offensive language online, but by publicly releasing it, we cannot prevent all malicious use.
+We will explicitly state that we do not condone any malicious use.
+We urge researchers and practitioners to use it in beneficial ways (e.g., to filter out hate speech).
+Another consideration is that the names of political figures and popular entertainers mentioned in the comments remain in our dataset.
+This is because offensive language detection becomes difficult without those mentions.
+This is consistent with the common practice in other offensive language datasets, and as a community, we need to deliberate and discuss the potential implications.